 Australian Trade Mark Search

-The data types and features in Australian Trade Mark Search will need to modernise to meet the requirements for future data management and tools.
-Therefore we will be rolling out a new version of Australian Trade Mark Search.
-Visually it will appear much the same, however there are some minor adjustments to the way we display data and some more significant changes (highlighted below) that may impact some of your practices.
+A new version of Australian Trade Mark Search was rolled out on 18 November.
+Visually it appears much the same, however there are some minor adjustments to the way we display data and some more significant changes (highlighted below) that may impact some of your practices.

 - Statuses changing to better reflect the current lifecycle of trade marks